Shenae2424/ML-Energy-Usage-Predictor/README.md

 ## 🎯Aim
 - Be able to apply basic Python for data analysis
 - Understand energy usage trends
+- Understand time series data in the context of energy consumption.
+- Develop data cleaning and preprocessing skills (handling missing values, parsing dates).
+- Explore and visualize energy usage trends over time.
+- Engineer features that capture temporal patterns (hour, day, month).
-- Train a simple model to predict future usage
+- Build and evaluate a simple predictive model for energy consumption.
+- Interpret model results and understand their limitations.

+## Uses
+- Energy Providers can use predictive models to forecast electricity demand, allowing better power grid management and reducing outages.
+- Smart Home Systems can optimize appliance usage to save energy and reduce costs based on predicted power consumption patterns.

 ## ⚙️Tools and Libraries
 - Jupyter